 Uniform Commercial Code, more commonly known as UCC, became effective in Kansas in 1966.
 As the name implies, it was a code that was developed for uniform filings on personal and real estate property throughout the USA.
 Like all "uniform" attempts, fees and other things are different, but the basic concepts of security regulations are more uniform.
 The filing of a UCC Financing statement is what perfects or secures the loan on consumer goods, personal and real estate property.
 UCC filings are indexed by debtors and secured parties.

 July 1, 2001, the Kansas law concerning UCC filings changed.
 Financing statements covering consumer goods, and personal property are filed in the office of the Secretary of State in Topeka, KS.
 Financing statements covering fixtures, timber to be cut, and as-extracted oil, gas and other minerals that contain real estate are filed with the Register of Deeds in the county where the land is located.

 Bring the original Member 4 document that says Honorable Discharge to our office.
 You will receive up to five copies at no charge.
 Thank you for your service!

 How do I get a copy of my DD214?

-Please complete the Request for DD214 Form and mail it to our office with a legible copy of your driver’s license.
+Please complete the REQUEST FOR DD214 OR MILITARY RECORD Form and mail it to our office with a legible copy of your driver’s license.
 This form cannot be faxed or emailed.
 We must have an original signature.
 We will send you up to five copies at no charge by certified mail.
 You may also come directly to our office and receive your copies that day.
 Thank you for your service!